 In the recovery sphere, a number of support groups—from AA to Celebrate Recovery— also use prayer as part of their meeting time.

-The Many Benefits of Prayer
+The Benefits of Prayer

 Harvard Scientist Dr. Herbert Benson has spent over 30 years studying the effects of prayer and meditation.
 The act of praying, he found, triggers a relaxation response in the body.
-A person’s nervous system, heart rate and blood pressure all calm down.
+A person’s nervous system, heart rate, and blood pressure all calm down.
 Now, more reports are indicating that our “distant prayers” for others actually impact their well-being, too.

 I can personally attest to the benefits of being prayed for by others.
 Just knowing that another person is “in my corner” brings comfort and hope to me.
 Whether I hear their prayers or not, I feel stronger and more at peace.
 My improved attitude then helps others around me to feel better, too.
-When I pray for others, I make sure to keep to the following principles in order to be more compassionate and feel connected to other in a deeper way.
+When I pray for others, I make sure to keep to the following principles in order to be more compassionate and feel connected to others in a deeper way.

 I can’t fix anyone on my own, including myself.
 I can’t even make any lasting changes in my own strength.
 God is my source of power.